 My entry at the age of twelve was CB27/81.
 I had my Post Office licence for FM, Cobra 21.
 Pimped with rg213 to a 5/8 silver rod on the chimney stack.
 Hilltop location, the extra power we all used, and yes I did use AM and SSB, meant real dx even on crowded bands.
 Taught you how to talk to people, hold conversations.
 Telephony at it's best and sometimes worst.

 Ham radio has been established in the UK since the 1930's, but my true introduction came later during my working life.
 I used marine vhf and pmr.
 It was whilst at work, I struck up a conversation with a late G series ham.
-Looked bemused at my apathy at going for RAE, now three part licence.
+He was genuinely bemused at my, apathy considering my interest, at going for RAE, now three part licence.
 I owe that man.

 I joined my local club BBRC, and haven't looked back.
 The club supports all those taking up the hobby and studying for one of the now three licenses.
 However the club, any club, supports so much more than that.
 I would encourage anybody to look at their local club for support.
 Technically there is so much more available.
 All the new surface mount tech and the advent of commercial and hobby SDR, has been embraced by the adventerous ham community worldwide.